 What does your typical day look like in terms of your diet?

 Along with TRU NIAGEN I take Vitamin D3 and K2 (the K2 needs to be there so the extra calcium absorption is diverted to your bones rather than your arteries), I also take a supplement Matakana SuperFoods produces from organic wakame/mekabu seaweed which contains an extract called fucoidan.
-Fucoidan is very special as it down regulates inflammation and primes the immune system so it can more efficiently clean up and monitor for rouge cancer cells and viruses.
+Fucoidan is very special as it helps the body regulate inflammation and is one of nature’s most powerful supporters of the immune system, enabling it to more efficiently clean up and monitor for rogue cells and viruses.

 Apart from that, I try to stick to a wholefood organic diet.
 My typical day starts with a bowl of kimchi or sauerkraut, avocado, olives, gherkin, onion and quinoa salad with either extra virgin olive oil, chia oil or sacha inchi oil.